Jackson-DKMG/catDetector/README.md

 **WORK IN PROGRESS**

-An animal detector and repellent, using a camera mounted on a Raspberry Pi and a couple servos.
+An animal detector and repellent, using a camera mounted on a Raspberry Pi Zero W and a couple servos.
 <br><br>
 Video stream is analyzed in real time by a laptop (for now) with a CUDA-capable device running a YOLO V4 model.
 (The RPi has nowhere near enough processing power to handle this task - getting about 0.35 FPS.
 Maybe with a Coral TPU ?